AntonioTang12138/AntonioTang12138.github.io/index.md

 - **Dec.
 15, 2024:** Stony Brook, Purdue, Dartmouth

-*A man can be destroyed, but cannot be defeated. ——Ernest Hemingway*
+*"A man can be destroyed, but cannot be defeated". —Ernest Hemingway*